Less is More: DocString Compression in Code Generation: Evaluation

 Notably, in the C++ and Java datasets, {\tool} significantly outperformed other methods by maintaining closer alignment with the uncompressed baseline, indicating that its approach to token importance and compression strategy is not tightly coupled to any specific programming language.
 The JavaScript dataset, which tends to have more varied DocString usage, still saw considerable gains with {\tool}, reinforcing its versatility.
 The Go dataset showed a similar trend, where {\tool} consistently outperformed the baselines and adapted well to the more concise and functionally focused nature of Go's syntax.

-At the same time, we observe a slight degradation in model performance when directly migrating the compressed DocStrings obtained in RQ1 (Python) to other programming languages such as C++, Go, Java, and JavaScript.
+At the same time, we observe a slight degradation in Pass@1 scores when directly migrating the compressed DocStrings obtained in RQ1 (Python) to other programming languages such as C++, Go, Java and JavaScript.
 While {\tool} consistently outperformed baseline methods, its performance did not always fully match the results achieved with the original uncompressed DocStrings in these new languages.

 This performance degradation can be attributed to the fact that the base language model used in our approach, CodeGPT, is specifically trained and optimized for Python.
-The model's understanding of the syntax, structure, and semantics of Python-based code influences how DocStrings are compressed.
+The model's understanding of the syntax, structure and semantics of Python-based code influences how DocStrings are compressed.
 When these compressed DocStrings are applied to other programming languages, certain language-specific nuances may not be as effectively preserved, leading to a small drop in code generation performance.

 Despite this limitation, {\tool} still demonstrates strong generalization capability, retaining the critical information needed for code generation tasks across multiple programming languages.
 This suggests that while language-specific models might yield the best results when paired with {\tool}, the method remains highly effective even when applied across different languages with minimal adjustments.